-The ARCS Scholar Award recognizes outstanding doctoral students who have a record of past achievement and who show exceptional promise of making a significant contribution to the worldwide advancement of science and technology.
+The ARCS (Achievement Rewards for College Scientists) Scholar Awards recognize exceptional graduate students who demonstrate a strong record of academic achievement and show outstanding potential to contribute meaningfully to the global advancement of science and technology.

 Eligibility

-2. be enrolled as full-time PhD students in an eligible program (see list below);
+• Must be enrolled full-time in an eligible graduate program (see list below)

-3. have a cumulative grade point average of 3.5 or higher; and
+• Must have a cumulative GPA of 3.5 or higher

-Students pursuing doctoral studies in any of the following schools may apply:
+Students pursuing a graduate degree in any of the following schools may apply:

 College of Computing